otaviojava/jcassandra-book/04-cql.md

 ```

-Within Cassandra there are also some value aggregation queries, with the keyword `GROUP BY`, however, to use this feature it is necessary that the target field is a primary key.
+Within Cassandra, there are also some value aggregation queries, with the keyword `GROUP BY`, however, to use this feature, the target field must be a primary key.

 ```sql
 cqlsh> SELECT id, max (pages) FROM library.magazine GROUP BY id;